 Most of us are preoccupied with worldly things and have difficulty adjusting to different kinds of time and different clocks in heaven as compared to earth.
 In our fallen world, for instance, everything is "broken" and our ability to experience and enjoy events in life has been severely damaged.
 For one thing we can only experience "linear time"--the flow of events one at a time from the future into the present and fading into the past.
 Tim in heaven is very likely to be multidimensional.
 That is, there may be more than one "time-corridor" we can travel in!
 God, for instance, sees our past, our present and our future as a panorama which is always "now" in God's experience.
 He always knows the beginning from the end and directs everything that happens from outside the space-time continuum we are trapped in.
 He is not constrained at all by time as we are.
 (4)

-As noted, God Himself is outside of time.
-He is, in the words of Isaiah, "the high and lofty one who inhabits eternity".
-(57:15) Time is a created dimension.
+Time is a created dimension.
 This is true both in the physical, material world, and also in the invisible world of the spirit which the New Testament calls "the heavenly places."
 If there is absolute time it is not measured by one of our earth clocks, all our ideas of time and the value and weight of events in history is seen, weighed and measured by difference clocks and scales in heaven.
+Discussion of the various aspects of time is discussed in a series of articles of which this is one.

 In his declaration to Christians that "the body is dead because of sin---your spirits are alive because of righteousness" the Apostle Paul in Romans 8 assures us that God renews, repairs and enlivens our as yet unrestricted bodies, "If the Spirit of him who raised Jesus from the dead dwells in you, he who raised Christ Jesus from the dead will give life to your mortal bodies [here and now] also through his Spirit which dwells in you."
 Then Paul links the wearing out and ultimate death of the present body to the aging and decay of the entire "old creation" we are living in: He says, "the creation waits with eager longing for the revealing of the sons of God; for the creation was subjected to futility, not of its own will but by the will of him who subjected it in hope; because the creation itself will be set free from its bondage to decay and obtain the glorious liberty of the children of God.
 We know that the whole creation has been groaning in travail together until now; and not only the creation, but we ourselves, who have the first fruits of the Spirit, groan inwardly as we wait for adoption as sons, the redemption of our bodies."
 The resurrection of our bodies will be accompanied by a renewal of the entire creation as well.